-Outdated Boomer Excercise Trends That Actually Deserve A Comeback
+Outdated Boomer Exercise Trends That Actually Deserve A Comeback

 Don't sleep on the baby boomers, y'all — or their so-called outdated exercise trends.
-Contrary to the "Thanks a lot, boomers" phrase that younger generations are quick to mumble under their breath, it's that same group of people who are actually responsible for pioneering a boatload of fitness and exercise trends that are fully capable of standing the test of time and, quite frankly, NEED to make a comeback.
+Contrary to the "Thanks a lot, boomers" phrase that younger generations are quick to mumble under their breath, it's those same people who are actually responsible for pioneering a boatload of fitness and exercise trends that are fully capable of standing the test of time and, quite frankly, need to make a comeback.

 But don't just take our word for it.
-"Baby boomers led an unprecedented fitness revolution, into a kind of golden era of health," Kenneth H. Cooper, M.D., aka "The Father of Aerobics," told AARP in April 2014.
-"Our workouts became a sort of self-expression and a badge of honor," aerobics fitness instructor Kathy Smith recalled fondly to AARP about what made the baby boomer fitness era so special.
+"Baby boomers led an unprecedented fitness revolution, into a kind of golden era of health," Dr. Kenneth H. Cooper, aka "The Father of Aerobics," told AARP in 2014.
+"Our workouts became a sort of self-expression and a badge of honor," aerobics fitness instructor Kathy Smith recalled fondly to AARP about what made the boomers' fitness era so special.

-And while Cooper's contribution of aerobics was certainly important to the boomer fitness era, it wasn't the only one.
-We're talking frisbee, hula hooping, and even rollerskating — all fitness activities that were heavy on the recreation aspect.
-So, yeah, thanks a lot, boomers!
+And while Cooper's contribution of aerobics was certainly important to the boomer fitness era, it wasn't the only activity that we'd bring back in spades.
+We're talking frisbee, hula hooping, and even rollerskating — all activities that were great for both fitness and social recreation.
+So, yeah, thanks a lot, boomers.
 Truly!

 The game of frisbee is timeless